 Direct PLUS Interest Rate and Fees

-Direct PLUS loans have a fixed interest rate of 7.9%.
-Borrowers are charged a 4.0% origination fee with an up-front interest rebate* of 1.5%.
+Direct PLUS loans have a fixed interest rate of 6.41% for disbursements between July 1, 2013 and June 30, 2014.
+Borrowers are charged a 4.204% origination fee.
 The entire fee goes to the government to help reduce the cost of the loans.

 Students do not have to reapply for reciprocity if they have graduated from a Minnesota High School or earned credits at UND in the previous 12 months.
 If the student must apply for reciprocity, he/she must do so through the State of Minnesota.